FAC7/READMEs/week8/json-web-tokens/README.md

 ## JSON Web Tokens

 ### What is it?
-It is a way of encoding JSON objects.
+It is a way of encoding JSON objects to securely store sensitive information (e.g. usernames/passwords) on the client.
 The server can verify the information stored in the JWT using the JWT's digital signature.
 This verification uses a 'secret signing key' to ensure that the JWT is what it claims it is.
 They are becoming more and more popular as they guard against several common types of attack.

 ### But what actually ***IS*** it?
 JWTs comprise of three distinct parts: